 In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
 It will be thick and tacky at first.

-Step 3: Cream the Sugar
+Step 3: Cream the Butter and Sugar

 Step 4: Add in the Other Wet Ingredients

 Beat in the cornstarch water, the milk and the vanilla until fully combined.
-It will appear chunky.
-That’s normal.
+It will appear chunky; that’s normal.

-Step 5: Add in the Dry Ingredients
+Step 5: Add in the Dry Ingredients, Chocolate Chips and Freeze

-Step 9: Make the Cinnamon Sugar
+Step 6: Scoop The Dough and Make the Cinnamon Sugar and Coat Dough Balls

-Step 10: Press Dough in Chocolate Chips and Roll in Sugar
+Step 7: Press Dough in Chocolate Chips and Roll in Sugar

-Press the top of each dough ball into the extra ¼ cup of chocolate chips.
+Press the top of each dough ball into the extra ¼ cup of chocolate chips, then roll each dough ball in the cinnamon sugar mixture.

 It must be in that order or else the chocolate chips will not stick to the dough.

-Immediately reshape the cookies into a circle with a spatula when they come out of the oven and let cool on the baking sheet for 5 min before transferring to a cooling rack.
+Immediately reshape the cookies when they come out of the oven and let cool on the baking sheet for 5 min before transferring to a cooling rack.

 Expert Baking Tips

-- Use Room Temperature Butter/Vegan Baking Stick- Do not use melted butter.
+- Use Room Temperature Butter/Vegan Baking Stick- Do not use melted or softened butter.
 Since these cookies have no eggs, if you use melted butter the cookies will spread into a giant mess while baking.

-- Reshape the Cookies- If you want your cookies nice and round, and less spread out, reshape them as soon as they come out of the oven.
-Either use a spatula to push them back into a circle shape or use a large circle cookie cutter.
-I prefer to push them back into a circle with a spatula.
-If using a cookie cutter, place it over the cookies and rotate quickly in a circle.
+- Reshape the Cookies- If you want your cookies nice and round, reshape them as soon as they come out of the oven.
+Use a spatula to push them back into a circle shape.

 Recipe FAQs

 You can make the dough the night before.
-Keep it shaped in a disc, wrapped in plastic and place in a zip top bag.
+Keep it in a bowl and cover the top with plastic wrap in the fridge.

-If doing this, there is no need to chill it again, prior to baking.
+If doing this, there is no need to chill again prior to baking.

 I don’t recommend using a different sugar.